marianagh/marianagh.github.io/README.md

-My professional blog on Github.
+Mariana Garcia Hernandez professional blog on Github.

 Based on Flexible-Jekyll theme.
+You can reuse this. :)

 ## Demo

-Check the orginal.theme in action [Demo](https://artemsheludko.github.io/flexible-jekyll/)
+Check the orginal theme in action [Demo](https://artemsheludko.github.io/flexible-jekyll/)

 ## Features